“How can I have more intellectual conversations? I want to discuss interesting topics and not end up in shallow small talk”

-1. You can’t make intellectual conversation with everyone
+1. Know that you can’t have intellectual conversations with everyone

 Some people just aren’t interested in intellectual conversations.
 Only some of those you come across in life will be.

-This guide is about how to figure out who is, and get past the shallow small talk with them so you can transition into more intellectual conversation.
+This guide is about how to figure out who is, and get past the shallow small talk with them so you can transition into more intellectual topics.

 I’ll also talk about where to find these people in the first place.